Dept. of Labor and Industry

-Carlton “Ray” Davenport was re-appointed Commissioner of the Virginia Department of Labor and Industry by Governor Ralph Northam in December 2017.
+Gary G. Pan was appointed Commissioner of the Virginia Department of Labor and Industry by Governor Glenn Youngkin in January 2022.

-As Commissioner, Ray is responsible for general management/supervision of: Virginia’s occupational safety & health plan; enforcement of labor & employment laws; registered apprenticeship program; and overseeing the certification and safe operation of commercial boilers and pressure vessels.
+As Commissioner, Gary is responsible for general management and supervision of Virginia’s occupational safety and health state plan; enforcement of labor and employment laws; the registered apprenticeship program; and the certification and safe operation of commercial boilers and pressure vessels.

 Throughout Gary’s career he has been passionate about investing in our youth and our community.
 Gary has been an active adult volunteer for many years in youth athletic and leadership programs.
 He has also served as a leader for many civic organizations in our community.